Documentation

 }

-Verify by recomputing HMAC-SHA256 of the exact request body bytes with your webhook secret and comparing to the header (constant-time compare recommended).
+Recompute HMAC-SHA256 of the raw request body bytes using your webhook secret and compare to the header value (use constant-time comparison to prevent timing attacks).

 Sandbox mode & ZidiGuard